-Along with Apalachicola, Grayton Beach is our favorite community along the Florida Gulf Scenic Drive (Scenic Highway 30A).
+Along with Apalachicola, the village of Grayton Beach is our favorite community along the Florida Gulf Scenic Drive (Scenic Highway 30A).
 In contrast to slickly landscaped condo communities created by a myriad of developers, little Grayton Beach is over hundred years old and has homes and cottages that are indeed that old.
 Aided by a community of artists and artisans, the town retains a unique character and whimsy.
 As the town’s website says “Grayton Beach is a state of mind.
 Our town is a funky little beach town full of free-spirited folks with a laid-back attitude.
 The narrow roads are shaded by southern magnolias, towering pines and moss-draped oaks.
 The salt air is ever present and so is the fine white sand covering the worn floors of our old beach cottages.”

 The beach itself is a treasure, especially for those who have the special beach passes that allow them to drive on the beach itself.
 And since the town is actually surrounded by Grayton Beach State Park, there’s always plenty of room on the beach.
 There are two bars near the beach, The venerable Red Bar, with its crazy interior decoration motif and signature blackboard menus, and the recently remodeled Chiringo bar down the street.
 In 2015 we were introduced to the Red Bar, its fantastic Mahi-Mahi basket, signature Bloody Mary, and super-service from the Wait Staff.
 We also caught some great musical entertainment.
-In 2016, we did a return visit and found the Mahi-Mahi was just as good as we remembered and the Bloody Mary (a veritable meal in a glass) just as satisfying.
-The Red is a very popular place and if you can’t get a table right away, rather than wait in line, I’d give its neighbor Chiringo bar down the street a try.
+The Red is a very popular place and if you can’t get a table right away, rather than wait in line, I’d give its neighbor Chiringo Bar down the street a try.
 Looks like it would be a fun place.
 We hope to do a review on our next visit.

 Slide Show – A few of Grayton Beach’s Unique Cottages